martinlie/llm_logic_bench/README.md

       git clone https://github.com/Mihir3009/LogicBench.git

 in terminal to download LogicBench files into the repo.
-Add SCW_OPENAI_SECRET_KEY (Scaleway Secret Key) to the environment or a .env file.
+Add 'SCW_OPENAI_SECRET_KEY' (Scaleway Secret Key) to the environment or a .env file.

 Run with: